-In 2019, technology and media scholar Danah Boyd received a Barlow/Pioneer Award by the Electronic Frontier Foundation (EFF).
-Her inspiring acceptance speech named Facing the Great Reckoning Head-On is a call for people in tech to consider their role in the toxic environment of injustices that they are involved.
+In 2019, technology and media scholar Danah Boyd received a Barlow/Pioneer Award from the Electronic Frontier Foundation (EFF).
+Her inspiring acceptance speech titled Facing the Great Reckoning Head-On is a call for people in tech to consider their role in the toxic environment of injustices in which they are involved.
 (Boyd, 2019).
-That same year, MIT was pressured to apologise for accepting huge donations from Jeffrey Epstein, an American billionaire financier and convicted sex offender.
-Furthermore, Richard Stallman was pressured to resign as president and board member of the Free Software Foundation after defending the behaviour of Marvin Minsky, AI pioneer and associate of Jeffrey Epstein.
-Danah Boyd’s call for personal and institutional reckoning is not only about these particular cases, but the broader patriarchal structures that are still strongly upheld in tech institutions, academia, and elsewhere.
+That same year, MIT was pressured to apologise for accepting huge donations from Jeffrey Epstein, the American billionaire financier and convicted sex offender.
+Furthermore, Richard Stallman was pressured to resign as president and board member of the Free Software Foundation after defending the behaviour of Marvin Minsky, an AI pioneer and associate of Jeffrey Epstein.
+Danah Boyd’s call for personal and institutional reckoning was not only about these particular cases, but about the broader patriarchal structures that are still strongly upheld in tech institutions, academia, and elsewhere.

 Responding to this call, I feel responsible and accountable.
 I carry on my back the injustices that happen, the hate, harm, cruelty.
 To start with, I propose to listen to those who are hurt, to those who feel excluded due to their social and political identities, which are intertwined and inseparable.
 Also, I want to make my small contribution to amplifying the stories of people who take action and constructively transform current reality.
 In 2019, I participated for the first time in the Eclectic Tech Carnival (/ETC), a feminist hacker event which will be presented in more detail in Chapter 3.
 The diverse sessions, workshops and discussions of /ETC inspired me to launch a series of similar gatherings, on a local scale.
 Together with Angeliki Diakrousi, Greek media artist and researcher, who contributed in organising this year’s /ETC, we became part of two parallel initiatives, in Athens and Rotterdam, aiming to explore the suggestions, urgencies and potential of feminist hacker communities.
 Our first meeting happened during the Carnival in Athens.
 It was a story-sharing session about people’s experiences of exclusions in tech, from a microaggression that took place at work, to a severe sexist incident.
 It is time to listen.